dmlogic/assets/README.md

     use Dmlogic\Assets\Assets as Assets;

+### Installing to Laravel 4

+Add the following to the 'require' section of your composer.json file.

+    "dmlogic/assets": "*"

+Now run `composer update`.

+You can then use the package immediately via the namespace e.g.

+    $myContainer = Dmlogic\Assets\Assets::container();

+However, for easier usage, complete the following steps.

+#### Add an Alias

+Open the file app/config/app.php and add a line to the 'aliases' array:

+    'Assets' => 'Dmlogic\Assets\Assets'

+You can now access the main class using

+    $myContainer = Assets::container();

+#### Utilise cascading config files

+Create an assets.php file in your app/config folder and add an array as described in the 'Generate Containers from text arrays' section below.

+Then duplicate and adjust this file for your different environment folders.

 ## Usage

 The interface is a simplified form of the Laravel 3 Asset class.
 Create one or